Join us for a family-friendly event featuring music and entertainment and Myrtle’s Famous Hotdog. All profits go to the Alzheimer’s Society of BC.

 “Dementia and Alzheimer’s touch everyone—we all know someone living with this terrible illness,” reflects John.
 “All the profits of this event go to the Alzheimer’s society and help fund research, awareness, and support for individuals and families affected by this terrible disease.”

 The event is more than the food.
 Guests will enjoy classic rock by Peter Dean lead singer of the popular 70s Vancouver band Teen Angel and the Rockin’ Rebels.

-Myrtle’s dogs are famous!
-Customers come from all over Metro Vancouver for the once a year happening.
-The hot dog menu features Myrtle’s classic New York dog served with sauerkraut, mustard and fried onions, and the Chicago Dog, a delicious mix of super green relish, mustard, dill pickle spear, sweet onions, sports peppers and celery salt on a poppy seed bun.
-This year, The Wexford’s Chef, Leif Soriano is throwing his hat in the ring with the SouthWex dog featuring homemade roasted corn salsa, queso fresco, crispy tortillas and avocado crema.
+But the stars of the show are the hot dogs.
+Myrtle’s classic New York dog is served with sauerkraut, mustard and fried onions.
+The sacred Chicago dog, is a delicious mix of super green relish, mustard, dill pickle spear, sweet onions, sports peppers and celery salt on a poppy seed bun.
+As in previous years, The Wexford’s Executive Chef, Sean McCarthy, throws his hat in the ring with his top-secret specialty dog.